kfjahnke/envutil/README.md

 X degrees field of view extend over just as many of these small areas as the image is wide and high.
-A different notion is 'center-to-center' measuring, where the X degrees refer to the area enclosed between the marginal pixels seen as points in space (the convex hull) - this notion is not currently supported in envutil.
+A different notion is 'center-to-center' measuring, where the X degrees refer to the area enclosed between the marginal pixels seen as points in space (the convex hull).
+Cubemaps with this type of filed of view mesurement can be processed by passing --ctc 1 (for 'center-to-center'). envutil can also process cubemaps with cube face images with larger field of view than ninety degrees (pass --cmbfov).
 Cubemaps can also be passed as six single cube face images.
-The images have to follow a naming scheme which is encoded in a format string.
+The images have to follow a naming scheme which the caller passes via a format string.
 You pass the format string as input, and it's used to generate six filenames, where the format string is expanded with "left", "right"... for the six cube faces.
-All six image file names generated in this fashion must resolve to square images of equal size.
+All six image file names generated in this fashion must resolve to square images of equal size and field of view.

 The output projection can be one of "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
 The geometrical